vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-priority-mismatches.md

 * Maintainers -> Archive Admin tasks
 ```

+Priority mismatches are handled by the
+{ref}`Archive Admin <archive-administration` team.

 Package priorities are defined in the
 [debian policy](https://www.debian.org/doc/debian-policy/ch-archive.html#s-priorities),
 but Ubuntu does not follow these exactly.
 We had seeds and germinate from very